design-automation/mobius-parametric-modeller-dev-0-8/src/assets/typedoc-json/docUI/menu.md

 The procedures in the nodes will all be empty.
 The script name in the start node will be `Untitled`.

+Creating a new file does not affect any of the viewer settings, including the camera position and target.

 ## LOAD FILE

 Load an existing Mobius `.mob` script file from your local drive.
 A dialog box will open up, allowing you to select the file to be loaded.